wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 }
 ```

-Write two examples with iterators other than `Array#map` and `Array#each` that demonstrate the problem and unintended consequences of low precedence vs. high precedence when using do/end instead of braces when passing blocks to the iterators.
+Write two examples with iterators other than `Hash#map` and `Hash#each` that demonstrate the problem and unintended consequences of low precedence vs. high precedence when using do/end instead of braces when passing blocks to the iterators.

 ### What's really happening when we use `Array#each`?